the-draupnir-project/Draupnir/README.md

 ## Status

+Draupnir is being supported with a grant from NLnet, the goals of the work are described [here](https://marewolf.me/posts/draupnir/24-nlnet-goals.html)

-The UX and code base of Draupnir is being overhauled and Draupnir is slowly moving towards a 2.0.0 release.
+Currently The UX and code base of Draupnir has been overhauled and Draupnir is moving towards a 2.0.0 release.

 As Draupnir heads towards `v2.0.0`, releases will appear [here](https://github.com/Gnuxie/Draupnir/releases).
 Until `v2.0.0` there will be frequent changes to commands but all of these will be noted in the changes for that release.

+Currently, we are running a beta channel (`v2.0.0-beta.*`).
+As of now all functionality apart from dynamic configuration of protection settings is stable in the beta channel.

 For the latest stable release, see `v1.87.0`, the documentation for which can be found [here](https://github.com/the-draupnir-project/Draupnir/tree/v1.87.0).